 PARTICIPANTS: The Men's Championship is an invitational event.
-Baseball
+Baseball coaches, 1 chef de mission.

 Canada issues invitations to each province and the host with a response deadline of November 30th.
 Baseball Canada must receive at least 6 entrants for the championship to be held.
-Each team may have a maximum of 25 people - 21 players, 3 coaches,
+Each team may have a maximum of 25 people - 21 players, 3